JRad20/Vtc-Miner/README.md

 # Vtc-Miner

-Hey guys so i've been mining vertcoin recently and there where a few issues that i was having with the OCM & Vert has ( usablaity wise ) so i went head and made my own verizon it's basically just a nice clean easy to usue GUI for verthash i also have more advaced features ( That the current OCM does not have ) in the works. if you would like to support this project and future updates Please send donations too VqFsXZwN94882ZJcdMPhHPWStaqV3UJQMh
+Hey guys, I've been mining vertcoin recently and there were a few issues that I was having with the OCM & Vert (usability wise) so I went ahead and made my own version.
+It's basically just a nice clean easy to use GUI for VerthashMiner.
+I also have more advanced features that the current OCM does not have in the works.
+If you would like to support this project and future updates please send donations to VqFsXZwN94882ZJcdMPhHPWStaqV3UJQMh

 <h2>Installation</h2>

-Please install the latest verizon of python from https://www.python.org/downloads/
+Please install the latest version of python from https://www.python.org/downloads/

-then install the requirments in cmd and run verthashgui.py
+Then install the requirements in cmd and run verthashgui.py

 ```
 pip install flask